Orion Pictures: 1991–1995: Bankruptcy

-After failing to sell Orion to businessman (and former 20th Century Fox owner) Marvin Davis (Sony, which had recently purchased Columbia Pictures, was also interested), Kluge took drastic steps.
+Kluge first attempted to sell Orion to businessman (and former 20th Century Fox owner) Marvin Davis.
+Sony, which had recently purchased Columbia Pictures, was also interested.
+When those talks fell through, Kluge took drastic steps.
 First, Orion shut down production.
 Second, Kluge ordered the sale of several projects, such as The Addams Family (which went to Paramount, though the international rights to the film were retained by Orion), in order to accumulate much-needed cash.
 Finally, in the spring of 1991, Kluge's people took over the company, leading to the departure of Arthur Krim.
-Orion's financial problems were so severe, that at the 63rd Annual Academy Awards in March 1991, host Billy Crystal made reference to the studio's debt in his opening monologue, joking that "Reversal of Fortune [is] about a woman in a coma, Awakenings [is] about a man in a coma; and Dances with Wolves [was] released by Orion, a studio in a coma."
+Orion's financial problems were so severe, that at the 63rd Annual Academy Awards in March 1991, host Billy Crystal made reference to Orion's debt in his opening monologue, joking that "Reversal of Fortune [is] about a woman in a coma, Awakenings [is] about a man in a coma; and Dances with Wolves [was] released by Orion, a studio in a coma."

-It was during this time that ABC stepped in to co-finance and assume production over many of Orion TV's shows it had in production, such as American Detective and Equal Justice.
+It was during this time that ABC stepped in to co-finance and assume production over many of Orion Television's shows it had in production, such as American Detective and Equal Justice.
 After Orion had to shut the television division down, this resulted in projects like The Chuck Woolery Show, which was planned to be produced by Orion, instead having to find new production companies (such as Group W Productions in the case of Woolery).
 Gary Nardino, former employee of Orion Television Entertainment, moved on to producing for Lorimar Television, taking some of Orion's projects with him, including Bill & Ted's Excellent Adventures on Fox, and Hearts are Wild, a co-production with Spelling Television, for CBS; talent deals Orion Television had at the time (with Thomas Carter, Robert Townsend, Paul Stajonovich, Clifton Campbell and Deborah Joy Levine) were also taken by Nardino to Lorimar.
 On November 25, 1991, Orion sold its Hollywood Squares format rights to King World Productions after Orion closed down its television division.

 On December 11, 1991, Orion filed for Chapter 11 bankruptcy protection.

-In December 1991, Orion was in talks with New Line Cinema, a successful independent film company, to acquire the bankrupt studio.
+That same month, Orion was in talks with New Line Cinema, a successful independent film company, to acquire the bankrupt studio.
 By the following April, Orion and New Line Cinema cancelled their plans on the issue of price.
 Republic Pictures and the then-new Savoy Pictures also attempted to buy Orion, but no deal materialized.

+In February 1992, Bernstein, who was president and chief executive of Orion at that point, resigned from the studio, Bernstein would go on to become executive vice president at Paramount Pictures.